arka-lsik/Adder-Architecture-Comparison-with-Gate-Level-Timing-Analysis/README.md

 This project implements and compares two 32-bit adder architectures — Ripple Carry Adder (RCA) and Carry Lookahead Adder (CLA) — through a complete RTL-to-STA flow using open-source EDA tools.
 The goal is to quantify the timing trade-off between the two designs across multiple PVT (Process-Voltage-Temperature) corners using real gate-level netlists and industry-standard static timing analysis.

-The critical insight this project demonstrates: RCA has an O(N) carry chain that makes it fundamentally slow at 32-bit, while CLA computes carry signals in parallel through Generate/Propagate logic, achieving O(log N) depth — a 4.9× timing improvement at worst-case conditions.
+The critical insight this project demonstrates: RCA has an O(N) carry chain that makes it fundamentally slow at 32-bit, while CLA computes carry signals in parallel through Generate/Propagate logic, achieving O(log N) depth — a 4.9× timing improvement at worst-case conditions in my case assumption.

 ---